dutzi/dutzi.github.io/content/blog/using-vscode/index.md

 ]
 ```

 [Import Cost](https://marketplace.visualstudio.com/items?itemName=wix.vscode-import-cost) - Displays the size of an imported 3rd party module, next to the import statement.
 Doesn't _always_ work for me, but when it does it's really neat.
-Save the hassle of going to [Bundle Phobia](https://bundlephobia.com/).
+Saves the hassle of going to [Bundle Phobia](https://bundlephobia.com/).

 [Incrementor](https://marketplace.visualstudio.com/items?itemName=nmsmith89.incrementor) - Lets you bind a keyboard shortcut to increment/decrement the value within your current selection(s).
 I used to havily depend on this one but haven't much since I moved to VSCode.
 Maybe you'll find it useful though.